Mission, Vision, History

 As companies’ logistics efforts transformed into supply chain management, UT’s teaching transformed with it.
 Around the same time, UT founded its Supply Chain Forum, bringing industry leaders to campus yearly to discuss the latest developments in the field.
 The Global Supply Chain Institute was formed in 2011 as a means of broadening and deepening UT’s contact with businesses by placing supply chain industry relationships and degree and talent development programs into a single organization, including the Supply Chain Forum, an advisory board, white papers, collaborative research, executive education and recruiting.

 Today, commerce interruptions from COVID-19 have brought supply chain to the forefront of American consciousness when it comes to sustaining large industries, making the efforts and network of GSCI more relevant than ever.
 The Haslam College of Business’ supply chain programs marry industry with scholarship and are regularly ranked in the country’s top three.
-Hundreds of professionals from nearly 70 leading companies take part in our twice-yearly forum as partners.
+Hundreds of professionals from over 70 leading companies take part in our twice-yearly forum as partners.
 Many more download our white papers, read our contributions to trade journals and partake in our talent development and executive courses.
 UT’s supply chain graduates are the top executives in their field at leading organizations in the industry like Amazon, Converse, Eastman Chemical, SC Johnson and Walmart.
 These graduates help direct our research, inform our teaching and share their insights with our partners.

 Gold Award for Leading Practices, Outcomes, and Effective Programs (Military Friendly, 2021-2022)